| | Chevron |

 by 1939, Walkley had joined the board of Ampol as

+managing director.
 During World War II, Walkley served on the Oil

 Advisory Committee and the board of Pool Petroleum